vishalmhow/News_CovidTracker/README.md

 This App will show news headline along with Covid Tracker.
 In the Covid Tracker section we are showing Covid history data and can be filter by particular state.

-App is wtritten in Xcode 13.2.1 & Swift 5, followed MVVM, used async/await for API calls & Concurrent operations and NSCache for Image Caching.
+App is written in Xcode 13.2.1 & Swift 5, followed MVVM, used async/await for API calls & Concurrent operations and NSCache for Image Caching.

 # Package Dependencies